JAVA-MSDT/Utilities/masking/readME.md

 ## 📋 Overview

-The Field Masking is a lightweight, annotation-based solution for dynamically masking sensitive data in Java objects.
-It supports both regular Java classes and Java Records, with conditional masking based on runtime inputs.
+The Field Masking is a modern, annotation-based solution for dynamically masking sensitive data in Java objects.
+It supports both regular Java classes and Java Records, with conditional masking based on runtime inputs and Spring integration.

 ## 🚀 Features

-- ✅ **Annotation-based masking** - Simple `@Mask` annotation
+- ✅ **Annotation-based masking** - Simple `@MaskMe` annotation
 - ✅ **Conditional masking** – Mask based on runtime conditions
+- ✅ **Spring Integration** - Full Spring Context support with dependency injection
-- ✅ **Type-safe** - Handles various data types (String, LocalDate, custom objects)
+- ✅ **Type-safe** - Comprehensive type conversion system
 - ✅ **Framework-agnostic** - Works with any Java project
 - ✅ **Thread-safe** - Proper handling of concurrent requests
 - ✅ **No modification of originals** – Returns new masked instances
 - ✅ **Supports both Classes and Records**
+- ✅ **Original Value Manipulation** - Transform original values when mask is blank
+- ✅ **Modular Converter Architecture** - Clean, extensible type conversion
+- ✅ **Field-Specific Logic** - Context-aware masking based on field names
+- ✅ **Placeholder Support** - Dynamic field referencing with `[fieldName]` syntax

 ## 📦 Installation
 - Not there yet, but maybe in the future :)